NEURoboticsClub/Robot-Dog-Old/README.md

 You will see the output like below  :
 ```10.42.0.215 172.17.0.1 ```
 Notice that the first one has the same first few digits as the one in linux.
 This is the ip for pi container that we want to use.
 We can use this.
-Then your docker-compose file in pi directory, the environment variable should have:
+In your docker-compose file in pi directory, add the following to your environment variable:
 ```"ROS_MASTER_URI=http://10.42.0.1:11311"```
 ```"ROS_IP=10.42.0.215"```
 The ROS_IP is to identify which container ip the bridge nodes are in.